Vertiv: 1965–2000: Liebert Corporation

-Liebert Corporation was formed in 1965 with just five associates to pursue this fast growing market as the industry's first manufacturer of computer room air conditioning (CRAC) systems.
-Two years later, in 1967, Liebert made its first international move by setting up a Canadian distributor network.
+Liebert Corporation was formed in 1965 with five associates as the industry's first manufacturer of computer room air conditioning (CRAC) systems.
+Two years later, in 1967, Liebert made its first international move by establishing a Canadian distributor network.
 In 1968, the company moved into a new facility in Worthington, Ohio.
 As its business continued to grow, the company broke ground once again and moved into a 150,000 square foot facility in Columbus, Ohio.
 In 1977, Liebert launched Conditioned Power Corporation to design and manufacture power distribution, conditioning and monitoring systems for the data processing industry.

 Expansion continued as Liebert broke ground for a second major manufacturing facility in Delaware, Ohio, in 1980.
 Ralph Liebert's son, Larry Liebert, took over the company as president in 1980 and served in this position until 1989.
 In 1981, Liebert became a public company, listed on the NASDAQ under the symbol LIEB.
 In 1983, Liebert acquired Franklin Electric subsidiary, Programmed Power Corporation, expanding the company's power division capabilities to include the design and manufacture of uninterruptible power supplies (UPS).
 That same year, Liebert opened its first overseas production facility in Cork, Ireland.
 Liebert Corporation was acquired by Emerson Electric in March 1987, remaining a wholly owned subsidiary of Emerson.